Jerryslang/jrpcPy/README.md

 - 2 arguments (address data)
 - both args are strings

+get_xbdm_name
+- retrives xbdm name from console
+- no arguments

 --------------------------
 ## Debug Mode
 debug mode allows you to see plain recieved packets its usefull if your working with raw packets